MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/meeting-attendance-report.md

     - **Everyone** - The attendance report is available for all webinars and meetings organizers create; meeting organizers can't turn off attendance reports.

 1. For **Who is in the report**, choose one of the following options:
-    - **Everyone, but participants can opt-out** -  This is the **default setting.** The attendance report initially includes all participants.
+    - **Everyone, but participants can opt-out** -  This option is the **default setting.** The attendance report initially includes all participants.
 To opt out, participants can set the **Identify me in attendance reports** toggle to **off** in their Teams privacy settings.
     - **No one, but participants can opt-in** - The attendance report initially excludes all participants.
 To opt in, Participants can set the **Identify me in attendance reports** toggle to on or off in their Teams privacy settings.
-    - **Everyone** - The attendance report will include all participants, and participants can't opt-out.
+    - **Everyone** - The attendance report includes all participants, and participants can't opt out.
-    - **No one** - The attendance report will exclude all participants, and participants can't opt-in.
+    - **No one** - The attendance report excludes all participants, and participants can't opt in.
 1. For **Attendance summary**, choose one of the following options:
     - **Show everything** - Include meeting attendees' join times, leave times, and in-meeting duration.
 This setting is on by default.
     - **Only show who attended** - Doesn't include meeting attendees' join times, leave times, and in-meeting duration.